 1. Make the Most of Your Day

 To make the most of your day pass, plan to arrive early or stay late at Renaissance Island on either the first or last water taxi.
 During the day, the island fills up and the chance of getting a beautiful photo with the flamingos all to yourself decreases substantially.
-We arrived on the first water taxi, and took the last one back, and for the first hour and last hour we had the whole island almost to ourselves.
+We arrived on the first water taxi, and took the last one back, and for the first hour and last hour we had the whole island, and the Aruba pink flamingos, almost to ourselves.

 2. Plan Ahead

 Plan your day at Renaissance Island and Flamingo Beach Aruba far in advance!
 If you are booking the Island Day Pass separately and not staying at the Renaissance Aruba Resort, it is advised to book your day pass prior to arriving in Aruba as the island has capacity restrictions.
 There is no guarantee that the hotel will offer Day Passes, as if the hotel is at full capacity they may not make Island Day Passes available.
-You don’t want to be disappointed and not get the chance to visit this amazing island while in Aruba!
+You don’t want to be disappointed and not get the chance to visit Playa Flamingo Aruba while on the island!